Captain236/Windows-Log-Analysis1/README.md

 - **Splunk**: A leading tool for searching, analyzing, and visualizing machine-generated data.
 - **Graylog**: An open-source log management solution.
 - **Wazuh**: An open-source security monitoring platform that integrates well with ELK for log analysis and threat detection

+  # Let's Begin...
+  # Task :- Analyzing Windows security logs
+  ## Objective:-
+ - The objective of this task is to understand the windows security logs and understand how to analyze security logs for security related events.
+Goal is to learn how to analyze security ebvents like logging attempts , user account changes and other critical security events.
+## Requirements:-
+- **VMware or virtual box**
+- **windows server installed in vmware or windows 10 etc**
+- **Tools**
+     - **Event viewer**
+     - **NotePad**(to create custom events if needed)
+     - **Administrative privilleges**(to access certain security logs)
+## What are Windows Security Logs?
+- Windows Security Logs contain records of security-related events on the system, such as:
+- **Successful and Failed Login Attempts**: Track users who log in or fail to log in.
+- **Account Lockouts**: Occurs when a user exceeds the maximum allowed number of incorrect login attempts.
+- **Audit Policies**: Logs related to changes in system audit settings and configurations.
+- **Group Membership Changes**: Tracks changes in group memberships and user privileges.
+- **Privilege Escalation**: Logs events when a user gains elevated privileges.
+## Understanding Event IDs in Security Logs:
+- **Event ID 4624**: Successful Logon.
+- **Event ID 4625**: Failed Logon.
+ **Event ID 4740**: Account Lockout.
+- **Event ID 4732**: A user was added to a security-enabled local group.
+- **Event ID 4672**: Special privileges assigned to a new logon (Privilege escalation).